Links and Resources

 Our note – compare this wording to the near identical restriction issued in 2019 – 11 years later!

-FDA Alerts:
+FDA Alerts

-The FDA issued two new warnings about the risks of fluoroquinolone adverse reactions in 2018, the first was concerning low blood sugar levels and mental health side effects [07/10/2018]
+The FDA issued two new warnings about the risks of fluoroquinolone adverse reactions in 2018.
+The first was concerning low blood sugar levels and mental health side effects [07/10/2018]

 FDA Fluoroquinolones and Diabetes - Drug Safety Communication.pdf

-while the second was about increased risk of ruptures or tears in the aorta blood vessel in certain patients [12-20-2018]
+The second was about increased risk of ruptures or tears in the aorta blood vessel in certain patients [12-20-2018]

 https://www.fda.gov/Drugs/DrugSafety/ucm628753.htm